leewei05/data-structure/README.md

 | Insert at the start | O(1)       | O(N)   |
 | Insert at the end   | O(N)       | O(1)   |
 | Waste space         | O(N)       | 0      |

+### Doubly linked lists

+* The last and first references are pointing to NULL
+* can be traverse both directions: forward and backward